Spectral analysis of the Koopman operator as a framework for recovering Hamiltonian parameters in open quantum systems: Overview of the method

 The optimal cutoff rank $r_\text{opt}$ is identified by calculating the condition number of the dynamical matrix $\mathbf{B}$ \cite{mHAVOK}, which is defined as the quotient between its highest and lowest singular values \cite{condition_number_matrix}.
 Mathematically,

 with $\sigma_\text{max}(\cdot)$ and $\sigma_\text{min}(\cdot)$ each representing the maximum and minimum singular values of $\mathbf{B}$.
-Physically, this value represents an optimal, non-redundant choice of dynamical modes from which the system can successfully build a forced linear model of the system dynamics.
-In general, exceeding such value may lead to overfitting, while not reaching it may prevent crucial dynamical modes from being perceived, precluding a successful reconstruction from being obtained.
+Physically, this value represents an optimal, non-redundant choice of dynamical modes from which the system can successfully construct a forced linear model of its dynamics.
+In general, exceeding such a value may lead to overfitting, while not reaching it may prevent crucial dynamical modes from being perceived, precluding a successful reconstruction from being obtained.
 The condition number, being an indicator of how sensible a matrix is to changes in its input \cite{condition_number_matrix}, successfully captures these phenomena, therefore being an objective criterion for the cutoff rank selection.

 Considering each choice of $r$ has an associated $\mathbf{B}$, the condition number was calculated over a sweep of values $[r_\text{min}, r_\text{max}]$, with $r_\text{min}$ being the minimum number from which \mH identified at least one linear dimension and $r_\text{max}=30$ an arbitrary upper value.
-The optimal rank employed throughout this work was the one that had the highest condition number within the selected interval.
+The optimal rank used throughout this work was the one with the highest condition number within the selected interval.